Texas utility Energy Future pushes bankruptcy exit plan in trial

 The company has said the transfers would be necessary to avoid triggering large tax liabilities.

 Energy Future's Oncor power distribution business would remain in Chapter 11.
-It had agreed in July to sell Oncor to NextEra Energy Inc in a deal valued at $18.4 billion, but is still accepting other bids for the business.
+It had agreed in July to sell Oncor to NextEra Energy Inc in a deal valued at $18.4 billion.

-Privately held Hunt Consolidated Inc. of Texas had proposed to acquire Energy Future's stake in Oncor in an earlier plan that hit regulatory hurdles.
-On Wednesday, the Dallas Morning News reported that Hunt was preparing another bid.

 The latest trial is scheduled to last through the middle of next week.
 It is the second of its kind for Energy Future, which had confirmed another plan of reorganization last year.

-That plan never became effective because regulators blocked the sale of Oncor to a group of creditors and investors led by Hunt Consolidated.
+That plan never became effective because regulators blocked the sale of Oncor to a group of creditors and investors led by Hunt Consolidated of Texas.

 However, many of the settlements with creditors under that plan have been finalized.